johntiger1/multimodal_fairness/README.md

 See: https://drive.google.com/drive/u/1/folders/16dZI4lfA9ORp-_z5CJOiFzThj39iIQbJ

 This will bring everything to a episode/id/pred/label format.
-Then, you can evaluate the metrics
+Then, you can evaluate the metrics using `evaluate_phenotype_preds.py`

 ## Data location
 Data is available locally on: `./data`.
 It will also be available more widely, at e.g. `/scratch/gobi2/johnchen/...`